 KDAB demos at Qt World Summit

-As the main sponsor, KDAB will have a large booth with our latest top-class demos – more to follow.
+As the main sponsor, KDAB had a large booth with our latest top-class demos:

 KDAB Training Day, Nov 4

-These are the one-day training courses we will offer on November 4th at the Berlin Congress Centre.
-Check out the descriptions below and sign up now.
+These are the one-day training courses we offered on November 4th at the Berlin Congress Centre.
+Check out the descriptions below.

 Introductory Courses at Qt World Summit 2019

 - Introduction to CMake